 The Programme Advisory Committee steers the AnNex team throughout our programme of work.
 This 15 person panel comprises individuals already working across the animal research nexus in innovative and complementary ways (e.g. biomedical services/welfare policy, research science/public engagement, bioethics/stakeholder dialogue, history/social science/philosophy).
 They provide feedback on research questions and design, facilitate access to research respondents, develop effective practices for interdisciplinary research, and advise on dissemination and engagement strategies.
 They also offer a sounding board for emerging questions.

 Carrie Friese*is Associate Professor in Sociology at the LSE.
-She currently holds a Wellcome Trust New Investigator Award for research on 'Care as Science: The Role of Animal Husbandry in Translational Medicine’.
-Her position on the panel will further links between social science in this area, connect the qualitative research in this programme to survey data, and contextualise this programme of UK based work within research on national cultures of science.
+She currently holds a Wellcome Trust New Investigator Award for research on 'Care as Science: The Role of Animal Husbandry in Translational Medicine’ and will be a Leverhulme Research Fellow in 2021 where she will write "(Human)itarianism and the Laboratory Animal: Hierarchy and Care in Britain".
+Carrie's position on the panel will further links between social science in this area, connect the qualitative research in this programme to survey data, and contextualise this programme of UK based work within research on national cultures of science.

 Kimberley Jayne* is Senior Science Researcher at the Lord Dowding Fund (LDF) for Humane Research.
 The LDF works to support and fund advanced methods of scientific and medical research and training which replace the use of animals or lead to the adoption of non-animal research methodology.
-She has over ten years research experience on captive animal welfare in laboratory and zoo environments, and holds a PhD in Animal Behaviour from the University of Exeter.
-She is currently co-editing an open access, peer reviewed book on the replacement of animals in research and education.
+She has over 13 years research experience on captive animal welfare with numerous publications, and now focuses exclusively on animal replacement.
+She holds a PhD in Animal Behaviour from the University of Exeter.

 Sabina Leonelli* is Co-Director of the Exeter Centre for the Study of the Life Sciences (Egenis) at the University of Exeter, where she leads the Data Studies strand.
+She is also a Turing Fellow and Editor-in-Chief of the journal History and Philosophy of the Life Sciences.
 Sabina brings considerable expertise across the history and epistemology of model organism research, translational research, open science and data practices in contemporary biology, as well as experience in collaborative and international research.

 Dave Lewis* is Senior Lecturer in Neuroscience & Bioethics and a Higher Education Academy National Teaching Fellow at the University of Leeds.
 He chairs both the British Pharmacological Society’s Animal Welfare and In-vivo Pharmacology Committee and IUPHAR’s Integrative and Organ Systems Pharmacology Initiative.
 An in-vivo neuroscientist by training, Dave brings research expertise and experience to the programme on innovative ways of engaging across science, animal welfare, education, public and patient groups.